-For example, anyone should be able to suggest a product idea, but the idea must be accompanied by an actual business rationale and source.
+For example, anyone should suggest a product idea, but an actual business rationale and source must accompany the idea.
 This shows the team is open to outside input but keeps things from being a free-for-all suggestion box.

 The product team should be the voice of the customer within both the business and technical pillars of the company.
-While everyone else is focused on making money or building something cool, high-performing product teams are always circling back to customer impact.
+So while everyone else focuses on making money or building something cool, high-performing product teams are always circling back to customer impact.

-Not only does this keep the company’s decision-making process from becoming an echo chamber, it constantly aligns activities with the vision of improving the lives of its customers.
+This keeps the company’s decision-making process from becoming an echo chamber.
+Instead, it constantly aligns activities with the vision of improving the lives of its customers.

-Top teams don’t just follow the rules, they question why they were made in the first place.
-This isn’t just to be argumentative, it’s to stop the company from just doing things the way they’ve always been done due to inertia and a lack of introspection.
+Top teams don’t just follow the rules.
+Instead, they question why they were made in the first place.
+This isn’t just to be argumentative.
+It’s to stop the company from just doing things the way they’ve always been done due to inertia and a lack of introspection.

 “That means they must have or develop an entrepreneurial streak or be willing to try different things,” according to the McKinsey and Company report, How to Select and Develop Individuals for Successful Agile Teams: A Practical Guide.
 “Agile teams thrive on confronting the status quo and discarding tradition in pursuit of a vision.
 They flourish by stretching or redefining existing constraints and by bending the rules and traditions when necessary.”